 Meta, Vuzix, Recon and Daqri are some of the alternative AR headsets, with Google-backed Magic Leap and Apple’s rumored AR headset expected to be launched this year.

 All of these devices can add value to an organization in the form of AR-based enterprise solutions.
-In this blog post, we will explore how mixed reality (combination of AR and VR) can help companies set up smarter field service maintenance programs.
+In this blog post, we will explore how an augmented reality field service application can help companies set up a more efficient maintenance program.

 Challenges faced by field service engineers currently

 - Inability to meet customer demands consistently due to high expectations